Skip to main content

 The following article was written by Campus As A Classroom student interns Haley Pierce and Ren Rooney.

-Edible garden spaces offer a wide range of benefits, including community engagement, biodiversity conservation and providing habitat for many different beneficial insects.
+Edible garden spaces offer a wide range of benefits, including community engagement, biodiversity conservation, and providing habitat for many different beneficial insects.

 Pollinators, such as bees, butterflies, flies, wasps, beetles, moths and more help carry pollen from flower to flower and allow for fertilization and plants to fruit.
 These landscapes can also mitigate carbon emissions, reduce chemical usage and bolster population stability through eco-friendly practices.

 Campus edible gardens serve as incredible educational tools to foster deeper understanding of sustainable agricultural and horticultural practices among students.
+They also offer places to relax, connect to nature, build community and improve mental health.
 Produce from edible gardens can promote food security and healthier lifestyles.
-They also offer places to relax, connect to nature, build community and improve mental health.

 Explore NC State’s Edible Gardens: